Laxmannegi/C-I/README.md

 **4. Every class that is defined by us or pre-defined in the libraries of the language has a default parent class i.e Object class of system namespace.**

  > [!IMPORTANT]
-> General when we define a class we think like we didn't from inherit any class but by default your is inherited from object class.
+> General when we define a class we think like we didn't inherit from any class but by default your are inherited from object class.
 And Object is a parent class of all the class that is present in our base class libary well as each and every class what we are defined here object is a parent class so, because the object is a parent class member of the object class.
 > 4 Important memeber are
 > - Equal()
 > - GetHashCode()